fbpx

 Vast improvement in working memory

-Hello Susan and Desrei,
+Hello Sue and Desrei,

 We did some math review this morning, and I want to pass along some improvements that I see, especially in Amy’s working memory.
 She did these problems in about 5 minutes, independently with 100% accuracy and almost no anxiety.